GwendolineRodriguez/AngularStyleGuide/README.md

 ## Road Map
+change router-link on load of doc-viewer
-Fix styles of .scss and .ts files (how to refresh view between tabs?)
+Fix styles of .scss and .ts files (how to refresh view between tabs?) add animations
-Fix show codetabs on refresh
-add animations